 When your scan is finished no instant diagnosis can be made.
-The images produced are recorded digitally and reviewed by a radiologist (x-ray doctor) who then sends a report to your hospital consultant.
+The images produced are recorded digitally and reviewed by a radiologist who then sends a report to your hospital consultant.
 These results will be discussed with you the next time you are in clinic.